mctinker/Map-Tasker/README.md

 - [ ] Map remaining Tasker preferences

+- [x] Add color to the Map View in the GUI

 - [ ] Support additional plugins

-- [X ] Add color to the Map View in the GUI

 - [ ] Add name attributes (highlight, bold, italicize, underline) to the Map View in the GUI